CollectionBuilder/collectionbuilder.github.io/_posts/2024-06-21-student-reflection-jesus-villalobos.md

 short_description: 'LIS Student Program participant Jesus Villalobos reflects on their time in the LIS Student program and ...'
 ---

 MLS Student Jesus Villalobos answers a series of questions on the collection they built for the LIS Student program and the program overall.
-Jesus was one of the participants in the [2024 LIS Student Program](/community/student-incentives.html){:target="_blank" rel="noopener"}.
+Jesus was one of the participants in the [2024 LIS Student Program](/community/student-incentives.html).

 {% include feature/blogbio.html bio="Jesus Villalobos is a second-year MLIS student at the University of Arizona School of Information, where they are also a Knowledge River Scholar.
 Their concentrations are in instructional design, information pedagogy, and archival studies.
 Jesus aspires to use their experience in academic libraries and archives to serve diverse communities." img="/images/blog/biopics/VillalobosJ_Photo.jpg" name="Jesus Villalobos" %}